An active learning method for solving competitive multi-agent decision-making and control problems: Numerical results

 Then, while the first agent's strategy is constrained so that $x_1 \in [0.3, 0.5]$, for all $j\neq1$ we have $x_j \in [0.01, 100]$.
 In addition, a standard linear constraint $\bsone^\top_N \bs x \le 1$ couples the strategies of the whole population of decision-makers, thus actually resulting into a \gls{GNEP}.
 An example with multidimensional decision vectors is instead the one illustrated in Fig.~\ref{fig:facchinei_3}, which amounts to the \gls{GNEP} described in \cite[Ex.~3]{facchinei2009penalty} and involving $N=3$ agents with three, two and two variables, respectively.
 Even though the point $\{\hat{\bs x}^k\}_{k \in \N}$ converges to is different from the \gls{GNE} reported in \cite[Ex.~3]{facchinei2009penalty}, it still coincides with an equilibrium of the underlying \gls{GNEP}, being a fixed point of the \gls{BR} mappings.

 We conclude this part by discussing two simple, yet significant, examples involving two agents only.
 The first one consists in the \gls{GNEP} in \cite[Ex.~11]{facchinei2009penalty} featuring an infinite number of equilibria $\set{\col(\alpha, 1-\alpha)}{\alpha \in[1 / 2,1]}$, for which Fig.~\ref{fig:facchinei_11} shows that Algorithm~\ref{alg:learning_embedded_BR} is actually able to return one of those solutions -- specifically that coinciding with $\alpha=0.7$.
+After executing such an example $1000$ times, we have noticed that Algorithm~\ref{alg:learning_embedded_BR} always returns the same equilibrium corresponding to $\alpha=0.7$ in all those instances in which it has converged.
 On the contrary, the second example considered does not have any Nash equilibrium due to the lack of quasiconvexity in the agents' cost functions, which are taken as $J_1(x_1,x_2) = -x_1^2 + 2 x_1 x_2$ and $J_2 = x_2 - 2 x_1 x_2$, $x_i \in [0,1]$ for $i \in \{1,2\}$.
-Figure~\ref{fig:-2} reports the numerical results for this example, where it is evident the non-convergent behavior of the main quantities involved, particularly the parameter vectors $\theta_i$.
+Figure~\ref{fig:-2} reports the numerical results for this example, where it is evident the non-convergent behaviour of the main quantities involved, particularly the parameter vectors $\theta_i$.
 According to the discussion in \S \ref{subsec:discussion}, in this case the sufficient conditions established in Theorem~\ref{th:convergence} do not hold, and therefore no certificate for the existence of Nash equilibria is provided, which is indeed the case.
 Finally, Table~\ref{tab:min_eig} shows that, in all those numerical instances considered for which convergence of the parametric estimates happens, also the sufficient condition for the uniqueness of the solution in $\mc M(\tilde\theta)$ is met (namely, positive definiteness of the Hessian matrix $H$ of the cost function, along with convexity of $\Omega$), thus verifying the requirements in Theorem~\ref{th:convergence} numerically.